-Prior to travel ensure that you have checked with your airline that your flight is operational.
-In the case of cancellations or delays the carrier will be able to advise of re-protections, alternatively please contact us on 0208.290.9754, and select option 2.
+Ensure that you have checked with your airline that your flight is still scheduled to depart.
+In the case of any cancellations or delays the airline will be able to provide information on their policies for ensuring that you still reach your required destination.
+Alternatively you can contact us on 0208 290 9751 and select option 2.

-Customers in resort travelling with an EU airline whose flight has been cancelled, are entitled to receive re-routing at the earliest opportunity, or reimbursement for the part of the journey not made.
-If passengers choose re-routing/re-protection, if the replacement flight is going the next day or later, passengers are usually entitled to recover costs for reasonable accommodation, meals and refreshments (non-alcoholic) in relation to their waiting time, plus two free phone calls, faxes or emails.
-Customers who have incurred unexpected hotel and living expenses should retain all receipts for their expenditure and contact the airline directly on their return home.
-The quickest way to claim expenses is to do so online using the airline web form.
+If you are travelling with an EU based airline and they have cancelled your flight, you will be entitled to re-routing at the earliest opportunity, or a reimbursement to the value of the cancelled journey.
+If you choose the re-routing option and the replacement flight is going the next day or later, you are usually entitled to recover costs for reasonable accommodation, meals and refreshments (non-alcoholic) while you wait, as well as two free phone calls, faxes or emails.
+If you have incurred unexpected hotel and living expenses then keep all receipts for the expenditure and contact the airline directly on your return home.
+In most cases the quickest way to claim these expenses back is to complete claim forms on the airlines website.

-Non-EU airlines, flying from a Non-EU Country, do not have obligations regarding passenger assistance.
-Customers should ask the airline whether they will voluntarily provide assistance as part of a customer service policy.
-Customers should also refer to their travel insurance provider to determine what cover is available under their policy.
-Customers are usually offered flight re-protection with the original airline, subject to availability.
+If you are travelling with a non-EU based airline then they do not have any obligations regarding passenger assistance when a flight is delayed or cancelled.
+You should ask the airline whether they will voluntarily provide assistance as part of a customer service policy.
+But failing that you should also contact your travel insurance provider and determine what cover is available under their policy.
+Typically travel insurance policies include the ability to re-book another flight with the original airline, subject to availability.

 From 1 April 2016, all travellers wishing to enter the US under the Visa Waiver Programme will need to hold a passport with an integrated chip (an ePassport).
 British passports issued since October 2006 are ePassports and carry this internationally recognised symbol on the front cover.
 Those travelling under the VWP arriving by air or sea should provide details online at least 72 hours before travel.
 This is known as an Electronic System for Travel Authorisation or ESTA.
 If you do not have an ESTA you’ll be refused travel to the USA.
 For more information, and to apply online, visit the official ESTA website.